Why Connie Britton Quit ‘Nashville’ & Left Her Co-Stars ‘Terrified’

 It’s not yet clear what other projects Britton is planning to pursue following the shocking death of Rayna Jaymes on Nashville, though The Tennessean revealed that Connie’s decision to quit came as quite a shock to Hayden and her co-stars, as well as those behind the scenes of the CMT country music drama.

-The site also noted that Britton received some major backlash from Nashville fans prior to Hayden’s big confessions, claiming that a number of the drama’s most dedicated viewers angry about Rayna’s death hit back at Connie with “a sense of betrayal” after she decided to quit the series so soon after CMT brought the series back from cancelation.
+The site also noted that Britton received some major backlash from Nashville fans prior to Hayden’s big confessions, claiming that a number of the drama’s most dedicated viewers angry about Rayna’s death hit back at Connie with “a sense of betrayal” after she decided to quit the series so soon after CMT brought the series back from cancellation.

 What do you think of Connie Britton’s decision to quit Nashville to “pursue other opportunities?”
 Should she have stuck around a little longer for Nashville’s fans and her co-stars?